Euphoria (American TV series): Season 2

-The series' second season received mostly positive reviews, with critics praising the performances and visuals but criticizing the season's pace and characterization.
-On Rotten Tomatoes, the second season received a "Certified Fresh" score of 81%, with an average rating of 7.05/10 based on 110 reviews.
+The series's second season received mostly positive reviews, with critics praising the performances and visuals but criticizing the pace and characterization.
+On Rotten Tomatoes, the second season received a score of 78%, based on 113 reviews.
 The site's critical consensus reads, "As willfully provocative as ever in its second season, Euphoria still isn't for all tastes—but when its addictive ingredients are mixed just right, the results remain intoxicating."
-Metacritic assigned the season a score of 74 out of 100 based on 19 reviews, indicating "generally favorable reviews".
+Metacritic assigned the season a score of 74 out of 100 based on 19 reviews.
 IndieWire's Ben Travers criticized the sexual content but appreciated Zendaya's performance, writing, "After seven of the eight episodes, Season 2 is exactly what a drama seeking to spark conversation fears most: It's skippable."
-Rebecca Nicholson for The Guardian gave the second season two out of five stars, writing, "this long-awaited second season has decided to lean into its crueller instincts."
-USA Today's Patrick Ryan praised the performances of Zendaya, Schafer, and Fike, but wrote that "the new episodes are much less captivating when they shift their focus away from Rue and Jules."
+Rebecca Nicholson for The Guardian gave the second season two out of five, writing, "this long-awaited second season has decided to lean into its crueller instincts".
+USA Today's Patrick Ryan praised the performances of Zendaya, Schafer, and Fike, but wrote that "the new episodes are much less captivating when they shift their focus away from Rue and Jules".

 Ratings

 The series' premiere averaged 577,000 viewers in its time slot, a number that increased to one million after the same-night linear replay and preliminary viewing on HBO Go/Now.
-The hashtag #EuphoriaHBO trended number one in the U.S. and number three worldwide on Twitter after the premiere.
+The hashtag #EuphoriaHBO trended number one in the US and number three worldwide on Twitter after the premiere.
 The first season was the most watched of HBO's series in the 18–49 demographic with episodes averaging 6.6 million viewers.
-The season 2 premiere drew 2.4 million viewers across all HBO platforms, a series high.
-It also marked the strongest digital premiere night performance for any episode of an HBO series since HBO Max's launch, until it was dethroned by House of the Dragon and The Last of Us.
-At the end of its second season, it became the second-most-watched HBO series of all time (behind Game of Thrones), with episodes averaging 16.3 million viewers until it was surpassed by House of the Dragon and The Last of Us.
-According to Variety, Euphoria became the most tweeted television series of the decade in the U.S., with more than 30 million tweets related to the series during the second season, 51% more than during Season 1.
+Season 2 premiere drew 2.4 million viewers across all HBO platforms, a series high.
+It also marked the strongest digital premiere night performance for any episode of an HBO series since HBO Max's launch, until it was dethroned by House of the Dragon.
+At the end of its second season, it became the second-most-watched HBO series since 2004 (behind Game of Thrones), with episodes averaging 16.3 million viewers until it was surpassed by House of the Dragon.
+According to Variety, Euphoria became the most tweeted television series of the decade in the US, with more than 30 million tweets related to the series during the second season, 51% more than during Season 1.